Pierre-Gilles/bankin-scraping-challenge/README.md

 ## What I supposed

 I found on GitHub other scripts coded for this challenge, and saw hardcoded "5000" values, because people found that in this example, the website just has 5 000 pages.
-But **it's not the case in real life**, and I suppose engineers working at Bankin' do not know how many pages there are on bank account of their customer (supposing at some point they need to do some parsing because the bank doesn't have an API).
+But **it's not the case in real life**, and I suppose engineers working at Bankin' do not know how many pages there are on bank account of their customers.

-In real life, you need to get page one by one until there is no more page.
+In real life, you need to get pages one by one until there is no more page.
 That's slow.

 I saw other scripts, where people were loading the page once, then modifying the script and doing everything on their side without having to rebuild the DOM XX times.
 Ok, this is really fast.
 But again, this is cheating!